Tech-mohankrishna/pes_asic_class/README.md

 <details>
-<summary>Introduction to Verilog RTL design and Synthesis</summary>
+<summary>Day -3 : Introduction to Verilog RTL design and Synthesis</summary>

 # Day-3-Introduction to Verilog RTL design and Synthesis